 Convenience

 Being able to get to school and get clinical locations on time is very important.
 Many schools are extremely strict about attendance.
 They want to instill a sense of professionalism and responsibility in their students so that they become professional and responsible nurses.
-Often being just a minute or two late for class or clinical will get a student penalized.
+A minute or two late for class or clinical will penalize a student.
 Having a reliable car or transportation and living within a reasonable distance of the school and clinical sites is something look for in a school.

 Affordability